what are the phases of wound healing

 This phase works to kill bacteria and remove debris with white and other blood cells.
 Inflammation ensures that your wound is clean and ready for new tissue to start growing.

 This phase can be the most painful of all.
-It is often when you’ll notice some reddening, heat and pain as your blood rushes to the wound to clean it.
-Inflammation generally takes up to six days and should go away.
+As the blood rushes to the wound to clean it, you will start to notice:

 If you experience excessive pain, heat and/or reddening (all signs of your inflammation response working in overdrive), your wound could have become infected.
 An infected wound can be dangerous, so always ask a doctor to take a look.